applebiter/boilerplate-php/README.md

 ## Evolving, Never Finished

 At this time, it's really not finished at all, but it soon will be at a place where the code is all useful and coherent.
-I don't write tests.
-Oh, everything is tested, but I don't write tests to prove to others I have tested it.
-If that's a problem, it's all good.
-You can either move along or write the tests.
-It is open source, after all.
 At some arbitrary point I will consider it to be a v1.0 release and probably only ever return to it if I absolutely have to.

 ## Features